The Together Trust's Wendy Coomer awarded MBE

 The Together Trust’s very own Wendy Coomer has been awarded an MBE in the Queen’s Birthday 2019 Honours List.

 Wendy has volunteered for over 22 years in various governance roles, supporting the Together Trust in its vision to see people thrive because they are valued within their communities.
-During this time, she was chairman of the board of trustees for five years until 2018.
+During this time, she was chair of the board of trustees for five years until 2018.
 Wendy has been awarded her MBE for services to young people in Cheshire.

 Wendy first became involved with the Together Trust as a manager in one of the charity’s special schools in Stockport.
-In 2012, she was chairman of Bridge College’s governing body when it moved to state of the art facilities in East Manchester and was a crucial part of the team who lead the campaign to move the charity’s specialist further education college to Manchester.
+In 2012, she was chair of Bridge College’s governing body when it moved to state of the art facilities in East Manchester and was a crucial part of the team that lead the campaign to move the charity’s specialist further education college to Manchester.
 Today Bridge College supports over 80 young people with profound learning difficulties and complex health needs.

 “Her support has been crucial over the years and Wendy has been a loyal advocate for the young people we support.
 Her Honour is well deserved.”
 Mark Lee, Chief Executive